RoboJackets/robocup-software/doc/contributing.md

 This gives you the freedom to play around with rephrasing and solving questions, without distuirbing others.

-Forking a repository on Github duplicates the project, but you are given full write access to your own duplicate.
+Forking a repository on GitHub duplicates the project, but you are given full write access to your own duplicate.
 Now you can delete, recreate, and add code relevent to your contribution without harming the progress of others.
 This duplicate is known as your repository and every team member has a fork.
 This is